 $22 for Members $40 for non-members Includes Museum admission, tax, and gratuity

-Each afternoon the Flagler Museum offers a Gilded Age style lunch, which features an array of delicacies and refreshments reminiscent of the elegance of entertaining during the Gilded Age.
+Each day, during the Season (from the day after Thanksgiving through Easter Sunday), the Flagler Museum offers an afternoon tea which features an array of delicacies and refreshments reminiscent of the elegance of entertaining during the Gilded Age.
 Visitors will enjoy a selection of gourmet tea sandwiches, traditional scones, and sweets complemented by the Flagler Museum’s own Whitehall Special Blend™ tea, and served on exquisite Whitehall Collection™ china.
 Café des Beaux-Arts is located in the beautiful Flagler Kenan Pavilion.
-Designed in the style of a nineteenth-century Beaux Arts railway palace, the Pavilion provides guests with spectacular panoramic views of Lake Worth.
+Designed in the style of a nineteenth-century Beaux-Arts railway palace, the Pavilion provides guests with spectacular panoramic views of the West Palm Beach skyline across Lake Worth.

 Advance purchase is recommended.
 Non-advance-purchase patrons will be served on a first-come, first-served basis.
-For advance purchase please contact the Reservation Coordinator or call (561) 655-2833.
+For advance purchase please call (561) 655-2833.
 Click here for group information.
 The Café is not open to schools.